Skip to main content

 St. Rose Convent and Villa St. Joseph

-FSPA Land Acknowledgement
+FSPA Land Acknowledgment

 Learn more about La Crosse's history; listen to the account of the persecution and forced movement of Indigenous people -- the Ho-Chunk peoples -- as told by a citizen of the Ho-Chunk nation: Dark La Crosse Stories Episode 57: The Invasion.